-Supernat is currently open Wednesday to Sunday, from 9 a.m. to 4 p.m. at 4316 rue Ste-Catherine Est. Evening hours to be added soon.
+Supernat is currently open from 9 a.m. to 4 p.m.
+Wednesday through Sunday at 4316 Ste-Catherine East.
+Evening hours are to be added soon.

-LA PETITE-PATRIE — Back in December 2020, Dominique Goupil and Martin Lamirande debuted Soda Épicerie, a grocery-store-plus-café, on Beaubien East.
-But in the time since, it has gradually evolved into a neighbourhood bar.
-Now, the owners have formalized the transformation with a name change: Buvette Beaubien.
+LA PETITE-PATRIE — Back in December 2020, Dominique Goupil and Martin Lamirande debuted Soda Épicerie, a grocery-store-plus-café on Beaubien East.
+But in the time since, the project has gradually evolved into a neighbourhood bar.
+The owners have formalized the transformation with a name change: Buvette Beaubien.
 More details from Tastet.

-Buvette Beaubien is open Tuesday to Saturday, from 11 a.m. to 11 p.m. at 211 Rue Beaubien Est.
+Buvette Beaubien is open Tuesday to Saturday, from 11 a.m. to 11 p.m., at 211 Rue Beaubien East.

 VERDUN — Wellington Street says hello to yet another new arrival this month; Millmans is a no-frills spot and self-described “casse-croûte 4 the masses,” serving a concise menu of breakfast and lunch items, Wednesdays to Sundays.
-Expect the standard diner play, including thick-cut bacon, house-made lox, and pancake stacks; plus burgers, smoked meat, and fried chicken come lunch.
-Chef-owner Nick Gaudette is sourcing local for the project, featuring the creations of all-sourdough bakery Miette and honey bread makers Beecraft, and according to Silo 57, has decked the space with retro booths and mismatched tableware.
+Expect the standard breakfast diner play, including thick-cut bacon, house-made lox, and pancake stacks.
+For lunch, there are burgers, smoked meat, and fried chicken.
+Chef-owner Nick Gaudette is sourcing locally for the project, featuring the creations of all-sourdough bakery Miette and honey bread makers Beecraft.
+The space is decked out with retro booths and mismatched tableware, Silo 57 reports.

-Chez Josie is open from Wednesday to Sunday, from 4 p.m. until late, at 230 Rue Jarry Est.
+Chez Josie is open Wednesday to Sunday, from 4 p.m. until late, at 230 Jarry East.

 DOWNTOWN — Yoko Luna, a nearly 20,000-square-foot supper club billing itself as Canada’s largest, opened on May 26, on De la Montagne, in the locale that once-upon-a-time housed Club 1234.
 The Farsides and Bord’elle team are behind the project, with chefs Andrew Bambino and Hakim Chajar creating a menu influenced by Nikkei cuisine, a style of food that merges Peruvian ingredients with Japanese cooking techniques.
-It features tuna belly tartare taquitos, a king crab mille feuille, plus sushi and steak (wagyu, kobe, and toro), with drinks by Montreal mixologist Lawrence Picard.
+It features tuna belly tartare taquitos, a king crab mille-feuille, sushi and steak (wagyu, kobe, and toro), and drinks by Montreal mixologist Lawrence Picard.

-Patati Patata’s second outpost is open daily from 9 a.m. to 7 p.m. at 170 Rue Jean-Talon Est.
+Patati Patata’s second outpost is open daily from 9 a.m. to 7 p.m. at 170 Rue Jean-Talon East.

 Boom J’s second outpost is open daily from 11:30 a.m. to 9 p.m. on 6244 Boulevard Monk.

-OLD MONTREAL — A new restaurant paying homage to the American South — with bourbon drinks, horseshoe decor, and grits and greens — has landed in Old Montreal, replacing “dining cellar” Tiers Paysage.
-Read more about it here.
+OLD MONTREAL — A new restaurant paying homage to the American South — with bourbon drinks, horseshoe decor, grits, and greens — has landed in Old Montreal, replacing “dining cellar” Tiers Paysage.
+Read more about Bon Service here.

-Bon Service is open Tuesday to Saturday, from 5 p.m. to 1 a.m., at 22 Rue St-Paul Est.
+Bon Service is open Tuesday to Saturday, from 5 p.m. to 1 a.m., at 22 St-Paul East.

 NDG — Solid Verdun Korean fried chicken joint Comon has debuted a second outpost this month.
-It’s in Monkland Village, and in addition to the fried bird in five flavours, it’s serving traditional plates, such as bibimbap, bulgogi, japchae (Korean glass noodles), buldak (a barbecue chicken dish), and pajeon (green onion pancake).
+It’s in Monkland Village, and in addition to the fried bird in five flavours, it serves traditional plates, such as bibimbap, bulgogi, japchae (Korean glass noodles), buldak (a barbecue chicken dish), and pajeon (green onion pancake).

 Comon’s second outpost is open Tuesday to Sunday for lunch and dinner at 5672 Avenue Monkland.

 WESTMOUNT — A new restaurant bringing a contemporary bent to Filipino classics, including sisig, octopus kilawen, and pancit, has descended on Somerville.
-Read more about it here.
+Read more about Tadhana here.

-Tadhana is open for dinner Tuesday to Saturday at 4 Avenue Somerville.
+Tadhana is open for dinner from Tuesday to Saturday at 4 Avenue Somerville.

-OLD MONTREAL — Bella, an Italian restaurant serving pasta, pizza, and cocktails on tap, takes over from the former Parliament Pub & Parlour.
+OLD MONTREAL — Bella, an Italian restaurant serving pasta, pizza, and cocktails on tap, takes over from the former Parliament Pub & Parlour space.
 Read more about the new spot here.

 Bella is open for dinner from Wednesday to Sunday at 351 Place d’Youville.